Abiesjqq/Abies_Notebook/docs/CourseNotes/Advance Data Structure/ADS11.md

 Given N items of sizes $S_1,\cdots,S_n$, such that $0 < S_i \le 1$ for all $1 \le i \le N$.
 Pack these items in the fewest number of bins, each of which has unit capacity.

-!!! examples "Next fit"
+!!! remarks "Next fit"

     **Next fit:** check if the previous bin can hold; create a new bin if not.

     Let M be the optimal number of bins.
 Next fit uses no more than 2M–1 bins.
 (Proof: $\text{size}(B_{2k-1})+\text{size}(B_{2k})>1$.)

-!!! examples "First fit"
+!!! remarks "First fit"

     **First fit:** put in the first available bin; create a new bin if nif none of the existing bins can accommodate it.

     First fit uses no more than 17M/10 bins.

-!!! examples "Best fit"
+!!! remarks "Best fit"

     **Best fit:** put in a bin in the bin that leaves the minimum remaining space.